 Thermoplastic Starch (TPS) Melting Point: Mastering the Processing Window

 Native starch is a semi-crystalline polymer that, in its raw state, does not behave like a plastic.
-Its glass transition temperature (Tg) is exceptionally high—often exceeding 200°C—which sits dangerously close to its decomposition point.
-This proximity makes raw starch nearly impossible to process without chemical intervention.
+Its glass transition temperature (Tg) often exceeds 200°C—dangerously close to its decomposition point.

 Managing the "Thermal Ceiling"

-Modern TPS grades solve this by lowering the Tm significantly below the degradation threshold, ensuring a stable, repeatable manufacturing process that minimizes scrap rates.
+Modern TPS grades lower the Tm significantly below the degradation threshold, ensuring a stable, repeatable manufacturing process that minimizes scrap rates.

-Implementation Guide: Understanding the theory of the thermal ceiling is only the first step.
-For a granular breakdown of the specific temperature gradients for each extruder zone (from feed to die), refer to our comprehensive: Practical Guide to Thermoplastic Starch Melting Point and Processing .
+Understanding the theory of the thermal ceiling is only the first step.
+For a granular breakdown of the specific temperature gradients for each extruder zone (from feed to die), refer to our comprehensive: Practical Guide to Thermoplastic Starch Melting Point and Processing.

 Molecular Architecture